- Stroke symptoms:

 Read more about causes and Stroke symptoms deaths.

 Brain pressure condition often misdiagnosed as dementia: A condition that results from an excessive pressure of CSF within the brain is often misdiagnosed.
-It may be misdiagnosed as Parkinson's disease or dementia (such as Alzheimer's disease)....read more »
+It may be misdiagnosed as Parkinson's disease or dementia ...read more »

 Children with migraine often misdiagnosed: A migraine often fails to be correctly diagnosed in pediatric patients.
 These patients are not the typical migraine...read more »